Transactions & Atomicity

 The Failure Drill

 Reading about atomicity is not the same as proving it works.
-Run this drill to see rollback in action:
+Direct your agent to simulate a failed transfer and show you the row counts before and after.

 This invariant check is stronger than checking return messages alone.
 A function can return {"success": False} while still leaving partial rows behind if the rollback was missing.
 The only proof is querying the database directly.